Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         <summary>Abstract:</summary>

         How can a trade war be deescalated?
 While the possible scenarios are many, they often involve some positive signal from one side and reciprocation by the other.
-How one country reciprocates—and how its domestic public and international rival respond to its reciprocation—is critical to the dynamics of deescalation.
-We delineate and analyze three theoretical forms of reciprocity: balanced reciprocity (reciprocation perceivably equivalent to the received), semi-reciprocity (less than received), and super-reciprocity (more than received).
+How one country reciprocates---and how its domestic public and international rival respond to its reciprocation---is critical to the dynamics of deescalation.
+However, existing literature focuses theoretically on one form of reciprocation: balanced reciprocity (reciprocation perceivably equivalent to the received).
+We propose and theorize two additional forms of reciprocation: semi-reciprocity (less than received) and super-reciprocity (more than received).
 We map theory to experimentation by fielding parallel experiments in China and the United States, capturing the full interaction structure and randomizing who initiates, who reciprocates, and how.
-By tracking the outcomes across different action-reciprocation pathways among the populations at stake, we offer causal evidence on the domestic dynamics underlying the different pathways of deescalating a trade war that has profoundly impacted the global economy.
+The dyadic experiments show, for the first time, how the form and sequence of reciprocation can shape the prospect of rapprochement.
+By tracking the outcomes across different action-reciprocation pathways among the populations at stake, we offer causal evidence on the domestic dynamics underlying the different pathways of deescalating a trade war that has impacted the global economy profoundly.

         </details>
 -   **Yeung, Eddy S. F.** "The Logic of Provocative Propaganda in the Shadow of Democratic Uprisings." [[preanalysis plan](https://osf.io/2hn3q)]